Becoming a Mentor

 - We actively advertise for mentors at specific times of the year or in response to a specific uptake in research mentoring requests.

-- Information on the benefits of mentoring for research and the role of the mentor and mentee can be found here: read the guidance
+- Generic information on the benefits of mentoring for research and the role of the mentor and mentee can be found on the Imperial College Website.

 The process of becoming a mentor consists of: